 Copper Fox is a Canadian based resource company focussed on the exploration and development of potentially low cost, large copper-gold projects in Canada and the United States.
 Copper Fox is committed to responsible mining, mineral resource development and environmental stewardship.

 Our conservative approach utilizes strict guidelines based on a broad range of domestic and international factors affecting the copper industry to guide our corporate strategy.
-Copper Fox has a balanced project portfolio consisting of either working or equity interests in five copper-gold projects with significant by-product metal credits, two in British Columbia and three in Arizona.
-In 2016, Copper Fox's exposure to exploration expenditures is estimated to be approximately $2.2million.
+Copper Fox has a balanced project portfolio consisting of varying working interests in four copper-gold projects with significant by-product metal credits, one in British Columbia and three in Arizona.

-Our focus is accumulating "in the ground resources" of copper as well as significant amounts of gold, molybdenum and silver metal through the acquisition and exploration of under explored copper projects.
-Copper Fox has been successful in accumulating ownership to a significant amount of copper-gold-molybdenum-silver metal while at the same time increasing its Net Asset Value by advancing the Schaft Creek and Van Dyke projects.
+Our focus is accumulating "in the ground resources" of copper as well as significant amounts of gold, molybdenum and silver metal through either the acquisition and exploration of under-explored copper projects or purchasing equity interests in companies with advanced exploration projects.
+Copper Fox has been successful in accumulating ownership to a significant amount of copper-gold-molybdenum-silver metal while at the same time advancing the Schaft Creek and Van Dyke projects.

-The pre-feasibility study for the Van Dyke project includes a five well in-situ pilot leach test to verify many of the geotechnical and operating aspects of the project as well as a 10,000 meter ("m") drilling program to upgrade and expand the project resource base.
-Currently Copper Fox is seeking partner participation to progress this project to the pre-feasibility stage.
+The pre-feasibility study for the Van Dyke project includes a eight well in-situ pilot leach test to verify many of the geotechnical and operating aspects of the project as well as a 10,000 meter ("m") drilling program to upgrade and expand the project resource base.
+Currently, Copper Fox is seeking partner participation to progress this project to the pre-feasibility stage.

-Copper Fox increased its share ownership in Carmax Mining Corp. to 65.4% in early 2016 thereby increasing its exposure to the Eaglehead copper deposit located in northern British Columbia.
-The objectives of the 2016 program are to eliminate all "legacy data issues" related to the project.
-The focus in 2016 is the Pass-Bornite-East zones and demonstrating that the areas between these zones are mineralized.
+Copper Fox increased its share ownership in Carmax Mining Corp. to 65.4% in early 2016 thereby increasing its exposure to the assets of Carmax including the Eaglehead copper deposit located in northern British Columbia.
+The objectives of the 2016 program on the Eaglehead project were to eliminate all "legacy data issues" related to the project's database and to demonstrate that the areas between the Pass-Bornite-East zones are mineralized.

-Sombrero Butte is a Laramide age copper project located approximately 2 miles south of the Copper Creek porphyry copper deposit.
-The Copper Creek deposit is hosted in the Copper Creek Granodiorite.
-The Copper Creek Granodiorite hosts numerous mineralized hydrothermal breccia pipes at the north end of the Sombrero Butte property.
-These breccia pipes contain three distinct styles of mineralization being; copper-gold-molybdenum-silver, copper-silver and copper suggesting either multiple sources of metal bearing fluids or an evolved porphyry copper system underlying the Sombrero Butte project.
+Sombrero Butte is a Laramide age copper project located approximately 2 miles south of the Copper Creek porphyry copper deposit which is hosted in the Copper Creek Granodiorite.
+The Copper Creek Granodiorite is exposed on the Sombrero Butte property and hosts numerous mineralized hydrothermal breccia pipes at the north end of the property.
+These breccia pipes contain three distinct styles of mineralization being; copper-gold-molybdenum-silver, copper-silver and copper suggesting either multiple sources of metal-bearing fluids or an evolved porphyry copper system underlying the Sombrero Butte project.

-Copper Fox's primary interest in the Mineral Mountain project is a Laramide age porphyry copper deposit.
-The project is located within the northeast trending Jemez structural zone that also hosts four large copper deposit in this part of Arizona.
+The Mineral Mountain project covers a Laramide age porphyry copper environment located within the northeast trending Jemez structural zone.
+This zone also hosts four other large copper deposits in this part of Arizona.
 Historical exploration completed from the late 1960's to the early 1980's has identified both copper and precious metal targets within the project.